Art in Public Space – Between Mission & Commission

 with Aaron Gach

-In Maximum Magic Online Art Intensive, artists will get feedback on their art through various exchanges and explore their art practice’s connection with magic.
+In Maximum Magic Online Art course, artists will get feedback on their art through various exchanges and explore their art practice’s connection with magic.
 From smoke & mirrors to spirits & mysticism, this course will be engaging all kinds of magical arts in relation to diverse creative practices, historical developments, and current cultural expressions.